geoffreymagana/ODINSWORD-PORTFOLIO/README.md

 - Featured projects (just 3 on main page for clean UI)
 - Project cards with images, descriptions, and tags
 - Hover effects and smooth transitions
-- Clickin a project card links/directs to projects page
+- Clicking a project card links/directs to the projects page

 ### Contact Section
 - Contact information with icons